The Bureau (TV series): Adaptation

-An English-language adaptation starring Michael Fassbender entitled The Agency was released in 2024.
-The director of The Bureau said in 2025, at the Cannes Film Festival, that The Agency has strictly no ties with him, as he is not under contract anymore with The Bureau series with Canal+, but working on another project: Secret People, another international espionage series for Canal+.
+An English-language adaptation, The Agency, starring Michael Fassbender, was released in 2024. Éric Rochant, the showrunner of The Bureau, said in 2025 at the Cannes Film Festival that The Agency has no ties with him, as he is no longer under contract with Canal+ for The Bureau.
+Instead, he is working on another international espionage series for Canal+, Secret People.